 - demonstrate clear added value and support the strategies of the host universities,

 - are challenge-oriented/thematic/goal-driven with research objectives shared by the participating research teams,

 - are cross-cutting/interdisciplinary/collaborative so that the overall composition of teams supports the research objectives, and

 - are fixed-term, ensuring dynamicity and renewal of HIIT.

-In addition to supporting the research programmes, HIIT is coordinating a lot of activities that support the Helsinki ICT community as a whole: HIIT coordinates the Helsinki Doctoral Education Network in ICT (HICT), organises joint “Helsinki ICT” recruitments on many levels (postdocs/Fellows, Ph.D. students, summer interns), and participates actively in branding, networking and outreaching activities related to ICT (e.g. the Helsinki Distinguished Lecture Series on Future IT and the Helsinki ICT Research News feed).
-In January 2017, HIIT launched a weekly high-level research seminar in machine learning for all researchers in the Helsinki metropolitan area, with alternating location switching back and forth between Otaniemi and Kumpula.
-The seminar has been a remarkable success with 30-50 participants regularly.
-For more details on the seminar programme, see https://www.hiit.fi/mlseminar.
+In addition to supporting the research programmes, HIIT is coordinating a lot of activities that support the Helsinki ICT community as a whole: HIIT coordinates the joint Helsinki Doctoral Education Network in ICT (HICT) working across department, school and university borders, HIIT organises joint “Helsinki ICT” recruitments on many levels (postdocs, Fellows, doctoral students), and participates actively in branding, networking and outreaching activities related to ICT (e.g. the Helsinki Distinguished Lecture Series on Future IT and the weekly high-level research seminar in machine learning).
 Other examples of HIIT-supported activities can be found here.

 Director of HIIT